levaimark/bhe101/Informationsecurity.md

 Information Security - ICI002AS2AE-3003 , homework 2
 by, Márk Lévai (bhe101)

-summarize A05:2021 – Security Misconfiguration:
+Summarize A05:2021 – Security Misconfiguration:

 -In the latest edition, 90% of applications were tested for misconfigurations, with an average incidence rate of 4%.